 Olive Oil or Butter – You’ll need one or the other to make that fluffy loaf you are looking for.
 I use olive oil but butter is fine too.

-Raw Honey – Try to opt for raw unheated honey.
+Raw Honey – Try to opt for raw local unheated honey.
 That is better for our immune system.
 I don’t use white sugar but sucanut (whole cane sugar) is another option for a sweetener.

 How To Make Basic Whole Wheat Bread